 This test has been done over 9 Indian languages, which have a rare percentage of intersection of words and characters, so a small number of words may be used in more than one language, in this case the word X for instance will have most of the times only one language which it belongs to as the number of intersection is very limited, so the total number of words recognized will help to identify the language used according to the number of similarities of the recognized words and each language set (the set with the highest number of matches wins).
 [3]

-So at the end when the model finishes recognizing the words, a probability must be calculated to determine to which language does this sentence belong, based on how many words came from each language separately, thus the language with the highest probability will most likely be the one which the sentence belongs to.
+So at the end when the model finishes recognizing the words, a probability is calculated to determine to which language does this sentence belong, based on how many words came from each language separately, thus the language with the highest probability will most likely be the one which the sentence belongs to.
 [3]

 Visual-only recognition of normal, whispered and silent speech